-The trick here is that the path ends as soon as it reaches water level, so you’ll need to walk on the pier (which is made from huge rocks) for a better view of the village.
+The trick here is that the path ends as soon as it reaches the water level, so you’ll need to walk on the pier (which is made from huge rocks) for a better view of the village.
 So again, be very careful when you do so!

-I actually didn’t got the chance to visit this viewpoint because the path leading to it was cordoned off when I was there.
+I actually didn’t get the chance to visit this viewpoint because the path leading to it was cordoned off when I was there.
 And even though I saw some people still going down, I decided not to risk it.

-Why you should pick Riomaggiore as a base
+|Why you should pick Riomaggiore as a base

-Not only is Riomaggiore stunning, but typically it’s also the most affordable village in Cinque Terre.
+|Not only is Riomaggiore stunning, but typically it’s also the most affordable village in Cinque Terre.
 Furthermore, it boasts the highest number of restaurants, bars and cafes among the five villages.

-If you’re looking for peace and quiet, you may want to steer clear of Riomaggiore, as it has a comparatively more vibrant nightlife scene than the other villages.
+|If you’re looking for peace and quiet, you may want to steer clear of Riomaggiore, as it has a comparatively more vibrant nightlife scene than the other villages.

-Best things to do in Cinque Terre
+What to do in Cinque Terre